SlRvb/Obsidian--ITS-Theme/README.md

 ![](Lightmode-Editing.png)

 # CSS Classes
-CSS Classes to add in the frontmatter/yaml to change the way page looks.
+CSS Classes to add in the frontmatter/yaml to change the way a page looks.

 **Example:**
 ```